toliaqat/xenon-wiki/luceneDocumentIndexService.md

 ## Performance

-Please first read the [dcp performance page](./service-framework-performance) for environment setup.
+Please first read the [Xenon performance page](./service-framework-performance) for environment setup.
 Tests below were run on the same environment as the Xenon framework tests.
 All performance tests come from the checked in tests, run with specific update count and service count parameters, plus JVM heap size limits.

 ### Write (indexing) throughput